 - Stop Smoking: Quit smoking.
 Quitting reduces the risk of lung cancer.
 Talk to your doctor about the strategies how to quit smoking.
 You can take medications and nicotine replacement products to help quit smoking.

 - Avoid second-hand smoke: Second-hand smoke is equally dangerous as smoking.
 If you have smokers in your family or friend circle, ask them to quit smoking or smoke outside.
 Stay away from the areas where people smoke, such as bars and restaurants.
+Visit Manipal for the best lung cancer treatment.

 - Test your home for radon: Radon is a radioactive element and naturally occurs in rocks.
 Check in your home for radon levels, especially if you live near the area where radon is a known problem.